yusra05/yusra05/README.md

   🎓 I'm currently pursuing Computer Science from the University of Delhi, where I'm honing my coding skills and delving deeper into the wonders of technology.

 ➡ 🚀 I'm  contributing to the open-source community as a part of GirlScript Summer of Code and Timechain summer of code.
-I believe in the power of collaboration and the magic of sharing knowledge.

 ➡ 👨‍💻 I recently completed a web development internship at Bharat Intern.